New People's Party: Alliance with Civil Force

-The party expanded the network in the New Territories East by forming a political alliance with the Civil Force in February 2014.
+The party expanded the network in the New Territories East by forming a political alliance with the Civil Force in Shatin in February 2014.
 Civil Force leader Pun Kwok-shan was appointed Vice-Chairman of the New People's Party.
 With 17 Civil Force District Councillors and 2 independents joined the New People's Party, the party's seat in the District Councils jumped from 12 to 31.

-In the 2015 District Council election, the NPP and Civil Force won 25 seats, while its seats in Tai Hang and Tai Koo Shing East in Hong Kong Island where Ip's base was taken by pro-democrats.
+In the 2015 District Council election, the New People's Party and Civil Force won 25 seats, while its seats in Tai Hang and Tai Koo Shing East in Hong Kong Island where Ip's base was taken by pro-democrats.
 Civil Force's base in Sha Tin was also lost to the pro-democrats with five veterans defeated by new faces.

-The NPP scored a victory in the 2016 Legislative Council election by taking three seats in the geographical constituencies and doubled their vote share from 3.76 to 7.73 per cent.
+The New People's Party scored a victory in the 2016 Legislative Council election by taking three seats in the geographical constituencies and doubled their vote share from 3.76 to 7.73 per cent.
 Incumbents Regina Ip and Michael Tien both received large vote share in Hong Kong Island and the New Territories West respectively with new face Eunice Yung first elected in the New Territories East despite the allegation of her being backed by the Liaison Office.